A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Conclusion

 \section{Conclusion}

 This study addresses key challenges in scene recognition for hearing devices by introducing a refined dataset and machine learning model.
-AHEAD-DS is a publicly available dataset specifically designed for audiologically relevant environments, offering a standardised dataset for comparing models with consistent labels and in a ready-to-use state.
-Complementing this, YAMNet+ is presented as a robust sound recognition model, optimised for deployment on resource-constrained edge devices like smartphones.
-YAMNet+ only requires 3.7 million parameters compared to $>80$ million parameters of other sound recognition models.
+AHEAD-DS is a publicly available dataset repacked and refined from several other open source datasets.
+It is designed for auditory scene recognition for hearing devices and offers a standardised dataset for comparing models with consistent labels and in a ready-to-use state.
+Complementing this, OpenYAMNet is presented as a robust sound recognition model, it only requires 3.7 million parameters, and optimised for deployment on resource-constrained edge devices like smartphones.
 It serves as an open-source baseline, including model definitions, training, and testing code.
-Benchmarking YAMNet+ on AHEAD-DS yielded a mAP of 0.83 and an accuracy of 0.93.
+Benchmarking OpenYAMNet on AHEAD-DS yielded a mAP of 0.86 and an accuracy of 0.93.
 The model's efficiency was demonstrated on a Google Pixel 3 smartphone, processing each second of audio in approximately 30ms with 50ms latency.
 The established workflow and toolchain for training and deploying such models on edge devices offer a valuable resource for future advancements in this field.